scorot/dewheater/README.md

 # Introduction

 A dewheater service for my allsky camera.
-This tools is a made of a python script that opens or close a relay depending on the difference of humidity between the inside and the outside of the camera box.
+This tools is a made of a python script that automaticaly opens or closes a relay depending on the difference of the dewpoint temperature between the inside and the outside of the camera box.
+One can change the parameter that triggers the activation of the relay in a configuration file in json format.

+# Prerequisite

 For this service to work, one need :
-- a relay board used to switch on and off the resistors,
+- a relay board used to switch on and off the thermal resistors,
 - a relative humidity sensors to get the internal temperature and,
 - an OpenWeatherMap api key to get the outdood temperature and humidity

+For the relay board and internal temperature sensor, I use:
+- a relay board DFRobot bought on [thepihut.com](https://thepihut.com/products/gravity-relay-module-v3-1?variant=27740618897)
+- a DHT22 sensor from AZDelivery bought on [amazon](https://www.amazon.fr/gp/product/B07L4WCFPZ/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&th=1) which works fine with the adafruit library.

+Regading the thremal resistors, I simply uses 5 4.7ohms resistors connected in serial and powered from the 5V power pin (pin 2 or 4, see [pinout.xyz/](https://pinout.xyz/)) of the RasperryPi.
+This gives 1W of heat power which is enought, at least for my camera.
+Then the relay, turns on or off the resistors circuit.
-# Prerequisite
+# Preparation
 This setup instructions assumes that your are using the allsky camera from [AllSkyTeam](https://github.com/AllskyTeam/allsky).
 Therefore you should have an allsky directory in the home directory of your pi.
 If not, you can simply create a directory named ``allsky`` and proceed to the installation instructions as detailled bellow.

-# Preparation
 Move into the ``allsky`` directory and clone this github repository:

 ```shell